zkayser/distributed_battleship/README.md

 ### Introduction

-First get over all the firewall issues with are bound to hurt.
+First get over all the firewall issues which are bound to hurt.
 The game uses erlang clustering which uses the following ports.

 * 4369 for primary connections.
 * 9000 - 9100 for allocation to each player.